 - Black Feminist Thought (WS 5373)

 - Women At Work: Race, Migration, Labors (WS 5383)

 - Spiritual Activism: Social Justice Theories for Holistic Transformation (WS 5853)[pdf]

-Any Remaining hours are selected in consultation with the Women's Studies Graduate Certificate Advisor.
-These electives must be related to Women's Studies at the 5000-level or above.
+Any Remaining hours are selected in consultation with the Graduate Certificate Advisor.
+These electives must be related to Multicultural Women's and Gender Studies at the 5000-level or above.
 Sample electives: